-In 2014, New York enacted comprehensive corporate tax reform, which takes effect for tax years beginning on or after January 1, 2015.
+In 2014, New York enacted comprehensive corporate tax reform, which took effect for tax years beginning on or after January 1, 2015.
 Given the significant changes to the tax structure, all of the individual expenditures listed in this section are considered effective for tax years beginning on or after January 1, 2015, even if they existed in years before reform.
-The original effective dates for select expenditures can be found in Appendices A and/or B. In addition, the estimates for the new Article 9-A's individual tax expenditures will not be available for several years.
-This is because the complete, verified study file containing the 2015 tax returns will not be available until 2018.
-The extent of the changes under reform are so vast, and the nature of the changes are so interrelated, it is not possible to forecast discrete components in isolation using existing study files.
-Forecasting of tax expenditures under the new Article 9-A will not be possible until tax returns containing actual data for these expenditure items are filed.
+A verified study file containing 2015 tax returns under the new Article 9-A became available in 2018.
+It is now possible to report individual expenditures and forecast discrete components in isolation using the existing study file which contains actual data for these expenditure items.